Zsmerritt/Flutter_AWS_CloudWatch/README.md

 By default, all of these parameters are set to their maximum.
 Decreasing any of them will decrease the payload size and cause more requests to be sent over a longer period.
 Usually this isn't an issue.
-If you don't have requests timing out it is inadvisable to change these parameters from their defaults.
+If you don't have requests timing out then it is inadvisable to change these parameters from their defaults.

 ## MIT License